ZWindL/VVimston/README.md

 ## Introduction
 A configuration inspired by [LazyVim](https://github.com/LazyVim/LazyVim) and [Sergio's config](https://bitbucket.org/sergio/mylazy-nvim).
-Also has flavors from [Allaman's Nvim config](https://github.com/Allaman/nvim/tree/main)
+Also mixed with flavors from [Allaman's Nvim config](https://github.com/Allaman/nvim/tree/main).

 - Modern: Using Lua as the config language, and adopting as much fancy features in the new version of Neovim as possible.
-- Modular: The config of different aspect are splitted into different files.
+- Modular: The configs of different aspects are splitted into different files.
 - Documented: The goal is to eaily recall what this line/file does.

 **This config requires Neovim >= 0.9**